 Tax deductions for chefs and cooks really boost your tax refund – but do you know what you can claim on your tax return?

 Look no further, culinary geniuses, we’ve got you covered:

 Exploring tax deductions for chefs and cooks

 Every year, many chefs and cooks pay far too much tax.
-Work-related purchases and costs through the year can be claimed on your tax return – but so many items get skipped or forgotten.
+Work-related purchases and costs throughout the year can be claimed on your tax return.
+Unfortunately, the reality is that many items get skipped or forgotten.
 It’s easy to do – and very common with chefs and cooks due to busy schedules and erratic hours.

 Let’s start with the most common tax deductions

 You can’t cook anything without good cooking equipment, and good equipment in the kitchen never comes cheap.
 Many chefs buy their own gear to makes sure they’re not just making do with what’s supplied.
 If you do, make sure you don’t forget to claim every purchase, on your return.
 Even small costs add up over the course of the year:

 - Knives and sharpeners